 - Schedule virtual follow-up appointments and have live chats with your dentist.

-- Be able to contact your dentist at your discretion if you have any questions or concerns.
+- Contact your dentist at your discretion if you have any questions or concerns.

-This makes planning so much easier and more convenient, making this treatment very appealing.
+This makes planning much easier and more convenient, making this treatment appealing.

 The Advantages of Smile Direct